-Displacement typology maps prepared by the Urban Displacement Project, a research initiative of UC Berkeley and the University of Toronto, provide an indication of gentrification status by census tract.
-The census tracts surrounding the Bayview station locations are designated as "Low-Income/Susceptible to Displacement".
+The census tracts surrounding the Bayview station locations are designated as "Low-Income/ Susceptible to Displacement".
 These low or mixed low-income tracts are at the highest risk of gentrification.
-Anti-displacement strategies specific to the Bayview community should be developed and funded in conjunction with the station project improvements to address gentrification risks.
+Anti-gentrification strategies specific to the Bayview community should be developed and funded in conjunction with the station project improvements to address gentrification risks.
 The Community Stabilization initiative is a multi-agency San Francisco effort to mitigate the impacts of ongoing displacement.
-The Community Stabilization Report (May 2020) describes key priorities, potential City programs and policies, and next steps.
+The Community Stabilization Report (May 2020) describes key priorities, potential city programs and policies, and next steps.
 The report sets the stage for a scoping process to determine the feasibility, level of impact, and opportunities to increase community stabilization through a combination of programs and policies.